bjoydeep/obs-streaming/README.md

 ## Building the Docker Driver for Spark

+This docker driver container can be used no matter which way Spark job is launched:
+- through Spark Operator
+- or from Spark running locally on the laptop

 We are using ` quay.io/opendatahub-contrib/pyspark:s3.0.1-h3.3.0_v0.1.0` image from Red Hat Open Data Hub (ODH) project.
 The spark installed in Google Operator was `Version 3.1.1`.
 ODH had versions of Spark Driver `Version 3.0.1` and `Version 3.3` and nothing in between.
 So we chose an image `Version 3.0.1` assuming it Spark Submit from Spark 3.1.1 will be able to handle driver with `Version 3.0.1`.
 We could also have used the one provided by Spark itself in which case we would have got `Version 3.1.1` - just did not try.
 ```
 cd spark